palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 BUT wouldn't it be :fire::fire::fire: if it were on YOUR t-shirt?

-This could really happen.
+This can happen.
 The first five people who visit GitHub and file a confirmed bug report or merged pull request for [our open-source website](https://github.com/california-civic-data-coalition/django-calaccess-downloads-website) win a t-shirt with our new logo.

 See you there.